Back to National Guide

 What Affects the Cost

 • House size and zones.
-A 3-bedroom home with a single zone is a straightforward job.
-A 5-bedroom home across two storeys with 4-zone control is substantially more complex and expensive.
+A 3-bedroom home with a single zone needs a 10–12 kW system.
+A 5-bedroom home across two storeys with 4-zone control needs 16–20 kW and substantially more ductwork, diffusers, and a larger unit.

 • Roof cavity clearance.
 The indoor unit needs at least 500mm of clearance.
-Many older Sydney homes have adequate cavity under terracotta tiles, but low-pitch roofs in some newer builds can be problematic.
+Many older Sydney homes have adequate cavity under terracotta tiles, but low-pitch roofs in some newer builds can be problematic and may require slim-line indoor units.

 • New install vs replacement.
 Replacing an existing ducted system reuses duct routes and penetrations, typically saving 30–40%.
-But ductwork over 15 years old may need replacing due to degraded insulation.
+But ductwork over 15 years old may need replacing due to degraded insulation (flex duct in hot Sydney roof spaces degrades faster).

 • Strata restrictions.
-Apartment and townhouse installations may require body corporate approval, restricted installation hours, and specific outdoor unit placement — all of which add time and potentially cost.
+Townhouse and apartment installations may require body corporate approval, restricted installation hours, and specific outdoor unit placement, all of which add time and potentially cost.

 Sydney-Specific Considerations

 Sydney's established suburbs tell two different ducted aircon stories.
-Inner-west terraces and semi-detached homes (Marrickville, Leichhardt, Newtown) often have low-pitch or skillion roofs with minimal cavity — making ducted installation difficult or impossible without significant structural modifications.
+Inner-west terraces and semi-detached homes in Marrickville, Leichhardt, and Newtown often have low-pitch or skillion roofs with minimal cavity, making ducted installation difficult or impossible without significant structural modifications.
 These areas tend to favour split systems instead.
+Where ducted is feasible in terraces, expect longer duct runs through tight roof spaces, increasing both material and labour costs.

 The middle-ring suburbs are where ducted systems thrive.
-Strathfield, Epping, Ryde, and similar areas have generous terracotta tile roofs with ample cavity space.
+Strathfield, Epping, Ryde, and Burwood have generous terracotta tile roofs with ample cavity space.
 Post-war brick veneer construction makes cable and pipework routing straightforward.
 Many of these homes already have ducted systems from the 1990s or early 2000s that are now due for replacement.
+For these properties, the replacement cost is lower because existing duct routes and electrical circuits can often be reused, even if the ductwork itself needs upgrading to current R-value standards.

 For apartments, ducted air conditioning is rarely feasible.
 The lack of roof cavity or ceiling void eliminates the ductwork option in most Sydney apartment buildings.
-Some newer developments include bulkhead spaces that can accommodate slim-line ducted units, but this requires confirmation from the building manager before proceeding.
+Some newer developments in Green Square and Zetland include bulkhead spaces that can accommodate slim-line ducted units, but this requires confirmation from the building manager and often strata approval before proceeding.

 Hiring a Licensed Air Conditioning Technician in NSW

 Ducted air conditioning installation requires two licences.
-The installer must hold an ARC (Australian Refrigeration Council) authorisation to handle refrigerant gases.
+The installer must hold an ARC (Australian Refrigeration Council) authorisation to handle refrigerant gases (R32 in all modern systems).
 The electrical work must be performed by an electrician licensed through NSW Fair Trading.
-Many aircon companies employ both, but verify both credentials.
+Many aircon companies employ both, but verify both credentials before work begins.

 The electrician must issue a CCEW (Certificate of Compliance Electrical Work) for any new circuits or switchboard modifications.
 Ask for the ARC authorisation number and the CCEW before making final payment.
 You can verify licences on the NSW Fair Trading and ARCtick websites.

-Get at least three quotes.
-A reputable installer will conduct a site inspection — measuring roof cavity clearance, assessing insulation, checking electrical capacity, and discussing zoning options — before providing a fixed-price quote.
-Be wary of quotes given over the phone without a site visit.
+A good installer will conduct a site inspection, measuring roof cavity clearance, assessing insulation, checking electrical capacity (single-phase vs three-phase), and discussing zoning options before providing a fixed-price quote.
+They should also specify the design temperature they are sizing for and explain why they have chosen a particular system capacity for your home.

 How We Calculate